Status of the Irish language: Northern Ireland

 Under the Identity and Language Act of 2022, Irish is recognised as an official language in Northern Ireland.
-According to the 2011 UK Census, in Northern Ireland 184,898 (10.65%) report to have some knowledge of Irish, of whom 104,943 (6.05%) can speak the language.
-Some 4,130 people (0.2%) use Irish as their main home language. (see Irish language in Northern Ireland).
+6,000 people (0.3%) in Northern Ireland claim to use Irish as their main home language according to the 2021 UK Census with 71,900 people being able to speak Irish (circa 4% of population) and 228,600 people overall in the province (12.4%) having some knowledge of the language.
 It is the second most spoken language in Northern Ireland.
-Areas in which the language remains a vernacular are referred to as Gaeltacht areas.

 There are 36 Gaelscoileanna, two Gaelcholáistí and three Aonaid Ghaeilge (Irish-language units) in English-medium secondary schools in Northern Ireland.
+According to Comhairle na Gaelscolaíochta there is as of 2023 a demand for three further Gaelcholáistí in the province also in - North Belfast, Derry City and West Tyrone.

 Attitudes towards the language in Northern Ireland traditionally reflect the political differences between its two main communities.
 The language has been regarded with suspicion by Unionists, who have associated it with the Roman Catholic-majority Republic, and more recently, with the Republican movement in Northern Ireland itself.
 Many republicans in Northern Ireland, including Sinn Féin President Gerry Adams, learned Irish while in prison, a development known as the Jailtacht.
 Laws passed by the Parliament of Northern Ireland, and still in force, state that only English could be used in public street signs, but Irish and Ulster Scots are used by businesses with bilingual (Irish/English) and trilingual (Irish/English/Ulster Scots) signage seen.